StackVista/stackstate-docs/use/traces/open-telemetry/aws/nodejs.md

 * Select the `Custom Layer` radio box under the `Choose a layer` section.
 This will show two dropdowns at the very bottom of the page.
 * In the first dropdown, select the Lambda Layer `stackstate-otel-nodejs`
 * In the second dropdown, select the Latest possible version number, and click the `Add` button in the bottom right corner
+* TODO:
+  * Explain X-ray or Pass through cli command entry
+* TODO:
+  * CLI function to confirm your lambda structure
-    * Your Lambda function now contains the OpenTelemetry code.
-The next step is to configure the OpenTelemetry Lambda Layer with environment variables to produce and send the data to an agent.
+* Great, Your Lambda function now contains the OpenTelemetry Lambda Layer code, although still inactive.
+The next step is to configure your Lambda function with environment variables to produce and send the data to an agent.
 You can follow the docs under [this link to configure the OpenTelemetry Lambda Layer](../../../../configure/traces/open-telemetry/aws/nodejs.md)

+## Disabling OpenTelemetry Traces

+To disable OpenTelemetry tracing you can simply head over to your Lambda's `configuration` tab and under the `Environment variables` section remove the environment variable called `AWS_LAMBDA_EXEC_WRAPPER` this will disable the code routing through the OpenTelemetry Lambda Layer.

+## Upgrade

+To upgrade your OpenTelemetry Lambda Layer to tha the latest version, including your Lambda function using them the layer follow these steps:

+* Make sure you installed the latest [AWS v2 StackPack](../../../../stackpacks/integrations/aws/aws.md)
+* After you installed the latest StackPack there should be a new version for the `stackstate-otel-nodejs` lambda layer
+  * This can be confirmed by heading over to your [AWS Lambda Layers](https://console.aws.amazon.com/lambda/home#/layers) page
+  * Clicking on the `stackstate-otel-nodejs` layer to enter and view the details of the layer
+  * The `Created` box on the right side should have a relative new time when it was created.
+  * Alternatively you can head over to any of you current Lambda Functions that is currently using the `stackstate-otel-nodejs` layer and compare what version they are using against the version that is displayed under the `Version` block for the layer.
+* Head over to all your Lambda functions using the OpenTelemetry `stackstate-otel-nodejs` layer
+  * Scroll down to the `Layers` section, and click the `Edit` button on the right side
+  * Change the version for the `stackstate-otel-nodejs` layer to the latest version.

+## Uninstall

+TODO:

+## Problems, Solutions and Debugging

+TODO:

 ## See also